TalhaChoudry06/Student-Risk-Analyser-Dashboard/README.md

-Gotcha!
-Here's the updated README with a mention that Docker support is **coming soon**:

 ---
 # 📊 Student Risk Analyser Dashboard

 A full-stack **Student Risk Analysis** web application leveraging an XGBoost machine learning model to predict student risk levels based on user input, with interactive data visualizations to support decision-making.